All too often I hear statements such as these:

 Try saying, “I have a big vision.
 And here comes Fear.
 There you are, Fear.
 This means my brain must be working well.”

 “Get in the back seat and buckle up, Fear.
 You are coming along for the ride.
-I am scared, but I am still going to publish my website!” 😊
+I am scared, but I am still going to publish my website anyway!” 😊

 “I am scared but I am still getting up in front of an audience to play the violin even though I might forget the notes and lose my place in the music”